I have goats and I love them.

 A variety of human foods are okay to feed your goats.
 Foods like fruits, dried fruits, veggies, graham crackers, cheerios, Cheetos, and even corn chips.

-It is basically at your discretion of what you want to try.
+It is basically at your discretion what you want to try.
 Just be aware that snacks are just that.
 Too much of anything isn’t good for them.

 Goats that don’t get to forage especially love weeds.